Solving particle-antiparticle and cosmological constant problems: dS vs. AdS and baryon asymmetry of the universe problem

 \section{dS vs. AdS and baryon asymmetry of the universe problem}

 \end{sloppypar}

-In this chapter we have discussed how the concepts of particles and antiparticles should be defined in the cases of Poincare, dS and AdS symmetries.
-In the first and third cases, the situations are similar: IRs where the energies are $\geq 0$ are treated as particles, and IRs where the energies are $\leq 0$ are treated as antiparticles.
+In this chapter we have discussed how the concepts of particles and antiparticles should be defined in the cases of Poincare, AdS and dS symmetries.
+In the first two cases, the situations are similar: IRs where the energies are $\geq 0$ are treated as particles, and IRs where the energies are $\leq 0$ are treated as antiparticles.
 Then a problem arises how to prove that the masses of a particle and the corresponding antiparticle are the same.
 As noted in Secs. \ref{PoincareIRs} and \ref{subsecAdS}, without involving local covariant equations there is no way to conclude whether it is the case.
-Since the concept of locality is not formulated in terms of selfadjoint operators, in the framework of Poincare and AdS symmetries, QFT does not give a rigorous proof that the masses of a particle and the corresponding antiparticle are the same.
+Since the concept of locality is not formulated in the framework of (${\cal H,O,S}$), QFT does not give a rigorous proof that the masses of a particle and the corresponding antiparticle are the same.